What is a Shareholder? A Simple Guide for Beginners

 If you are planning to start a company in Nepal or already run one, you’ve probably heard the term shareholder.
-But what exactly does it mean, and why is it important for your business?
+But what does it mean, and why is it important for your business?

 What is a Shareholder? – A Simple Guide for Beginners